Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Pretraining and Consistency (PAC)

-Consistency regularization promotes the final model $C \circ F$ to produce the same output for both an input image $\x$ and a perturbed version $\x + \delta$.
-We introduce these perturbations using image level augmentations: RandAugment \cite{cubuk2020randaugment} along with additional color jittering.
+\textbf{Consistency Regularized Classifier Training.} Consistency regularization promotes the final model $C \circ F$ to produce the same output for both an input image $\x$ and a perturbed version $\x + \delta$.
+We introduce these perturbations using image level augmentations --- RandAugment \cite{cubuk2020randaugment} along with additional color jittering.
 Given an unlabelled image $\x \in \D_u$, we first compute the model's predicted class distributions

 $p_x$ is then confidence thresholded using a threshold $\tau$ and the following is used as the consistency regularization loss.